jschuba/optik/README.md

 Some examples can be found in the examples folder.

 ## Usage
-Before you run any of the example, it is advised to run the startup script:
+Before you run any of the examples, it is advised to run the startup script:

 ```startup```